MicrosoftDocs/dataexplorer-docs/data-explorer/web-query-data.md

 |---|---|
 :::image type="content" source="media/web-query-data/light-mode.png" alt-text="Screen shot of color legend in light mode"::: | :::image type="content" source="media/web-query-data/dark-mode.png" alt-text="Screen shot of color legend in dark mode":::

-Follow the above rules to use highlighted error levels:
+Follow these rules to use highlighted error levels:
-1. Column name should be “Level”
+1. Column must be of type int, long or string.
-2. If Column “Level” is of type long or int, then it must include only numbers between 1 and 5.
+2. If Column is of type long or int:
+   - Column name must be `Level`
+   - Values must only include numbers between 1 and 5.
-3. If Column “Level” is of type string, it must include only these values
+3. If Column is of type string,
+   - Column name can be `Level` to improve performance.
+   - it must only include these values
 	   - critical (or crit, fatal, assert, high)
-   - error (or e, u)
+	   - error (or e)
 	   - warning (or w, monitor)
 	   - information
-   - verbose (or verb, d)
+	   - verbose (or verb, d).

 ## Provide feedback